a. Applicants must have never been convicted of any animal abuse laws.

 l.
 In the event an adoption does not work out, applicants must agree to return the dog to BDHPI rather than rehoming the dog themselves.

 m.
 All adopting individuals must agree to pay a adoption fee at the time of the placement(we spend on average $575 per dog): $425 minimum for adult dogs, $550 purebred puppies under 6 months, $425 mixed puppies under 6 months, $50 spay/neuter deposit for puppies under 6 months, $250 seniors.
+The adoption fee is NOT tax deductible.
 We can't do what we do without your support!

 n.
 We typically do not adopt out giant breed puppies to families that are new to giant breeds.
 In order to be considered experienced you must have personally owned a purebred giant breed and been solely responsible financially and otherwise for the dog's care.
 The reason for our policy regarding giant breed puppies is because they can be a lot for someone inexperienced with extra large dogs to handle!
 You wouldn't believe the number of puppies we get turned into rescue for this very reason.
 They are capable of mass destruction (couches, tables and chairs vs. shoes and books) and can be quite challenging to establish alpha over if you don't know what you are doing.
 We have found that it works best for families new to owning giant breeds to consider a dog in the 2-3+ year old range who has outgrown the destructive puppy phase and adolescent attitude.
 At 3 years of age is when most giant breeds finish growing and start to mature and mellow out.
 It makes for a much more positive and less challenging experience for first time owners!